strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

     type: Recreate
 ```

-Once you apply this YAML, Cluster Operator should deploy and start watching for config maps.
+Once you apply this YAML, Cluster Operator should deploy and start watching for ConfigMaps.
 Creating the Kafka cluster works in the same way as everywhere else.
-You just prepare the config map and the Cluster Operator will deploy Kafka accordingly.
+You just prepare the ConfigMap and the Cluster Operator will deploy Kafka accordingly.
 However, there are some things which you have to be careful about.
-OpenShift Online is using a Limit Range which will set the default resource requests and limits in case there aren't any specified by the Pods.
+OpenShift Online uses a Limit Range which will set the default resource requests and limits in case there aren't any specified by the Pods.
-So even on the Pro tier with more memory, you should always set the resource requests and limits to avoid the defaults.
+So even on the Pro tier with more memory, you should always set the resource requests and limits explicitly to avoid the defaults.
-The example config map below shows a deployment which should work on the Starter tier.
+The example ConfigMap below shows a deployment which should work on the Starter tier.
 It is using only one node for Zookeeper and one for Kafka.
 And the resources are very constrained.
 If you are on Pro tier, you should definitely increase the numbers ;-).
 The cluster described below is also using only ephemeral storage.